-- Early disease course - Driven by replication of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) - Anti-SARS-CoV-2 antibody-based therapies (monoclonal antibodies) are recommended for use in outpatient settings, and are most effective if used in the early stages of COVID-19 disease because the host has not yet mounted an effective immune response to the virus.
+- Early disease course - o Driven by replication of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) - Anti-SARS-CoV-2 antibody-based therapies (monoclonal antibodies) are recommended for use in outpatient settings, and are most effective if used in the early stages of COVID-19 disease because the host has not yet mounted an effective immune response to the virus.
 The FDA has issued Emergency Use Authorizations (EUAs) for certain anti-SARS-CoV-2 monoclonal antibodies.
-Options include the following combination therapies: - Bamlanivimab plus etesevimab - Note: bamlanivimab's monotherapy EUA was revoked by the FDA as of 04/16/21, due to emerging data regarding SARS-CoV-2 viral variants' resistance to this agent when used alone. - Casirivimab plus imdevimab - The above is based on preliminary data (from Phase 1 and 2 clinical trials) which suggests that individuals in the outpatient setting may benefit from receiving anti-SARS-CoV-2 monoclonal antibodies early in the course of the disease. - While not required, healthcare providers are encouraged to discuss with patients about participation in anti-SARS-CoV-2 monoclonal antibody clinical trials; Phase 3 randomized controlled trials would further inform monoclonal antibody treatment recommendations/generally advance knowledge of the effectiveness of these treatments. - Shared decision making between the patient and clinician is appropriate for highrisk patients who meet EUA criteria for treatment with monoclonal antibodies, especially to discuss the potential benefits and risks of the treatments. - See further details about the treatments and their criteria for use in Section B. - Antiviral therapies are believed to have the greatest benefit if administered early in the disease course - Remdesivir: an antiviral agent, currently the only FDA approved drug for the treatment of COVID-19 - Recommended use: hospitalized patients who require supplemental oxygen. - Not routinely recommended for: patients who require mechanical ventilation (there is currently a lack of data showing benefit of its use at this advanced stage of disease) - Late disease course - o Driven by a severe immune/inflammatory response to the virus, leading to tissue damage - Immunosuppressive/anti-inflammatory therapies are likely more beneficial in the late stage of disease - Dexamethasone: a corticosteroid, improves survival to the greatest effect in hospitalized patients who require mechanical ventilation, and to a lesser degree in hospitalized patients who require supplemental oxygen - If dexamethasone is not available, alternative corticosteroids such as prednisone, methylprednisolone, or hydrocortisone can be used.
+Options include the following combination therapies: - Bamlanivimab plus etesevimab - Note: bamlanivimab's monotherapy EUA was revoked by the FDA as of 04/16/21, due to emerging data regarding SARS-CoV-2 viral variants' resistance to this agent when used alone. - Casirivimab plus imdevimab - Sotrovimab (as of 5/26/21) - The above recommendations are based on preliminary data (from Phase 1 and 2 clinical trials (and also Phase 3 for sotrovimab)) which suggests that individuals in the outpatient setting may benefit from receiving anti-SARS-CoV-2 monoclonal antibodies early in the course of the disease. - While not required, healthcare providers are encouraged to discuss with patients about participation in anti-SARS-CoV-2 monoclonal antibody clinical trials; Phase 3 randomized controlled trials would further inform monoclonal antibody treatment recommendations/generally advance knowledge of the effectiveness of these treatments. - Shared decision making between the patient and clinician is appropriate for highrisk patients who meet EUA criteria for treatment with monoclonal antibodies, especially to discuss the potential benefits and risks of the treatments. - See further details about the treatments and their criteria for use in Section B. - Antiviral therapies are believed to have the greatest benefit if administered early in the disease course - Remdesivir: an antiviral agent, currently the only FDA approved drug for the treatment of COVID-19 - Recommended use: hospitalized patients who require supplemental oxygen. - Not routinely recommended for: patients who require mechanical ventilation (there is currently a lack of data showing benefit of its use at this advanced stage of disease)